OpenEvalProject/evals/manuscripts/elife-69161/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/69161/elife-69161-fig9-v1.jpg)

-**Figure 9.:** O. vulgaris.(A) The expression domains of Ov-ngn (purple), Ov-ascl1 (green), Ov-neuroD (red), and Ov-elav (pink) are depicted during O. vulgaris neurogenesis.
+**Figure 9.:** (A) The expression domains of Ov-ngn (purple), Ov-ascl1 (green), Ov-neuroD (red), and Ov-elav (pink) are depicted during O. vulgaris neurogenesis.
 Areas indicate high level expression in most cells, whereas dots represent lower expression or high expression in a couple of cells.
 The orange arrows depict the trajectory taken by cells originating in the lateral lips, passing through the posterior transition zone before entering the optic lobe, as observed after CFDA-SE lineage tracing.
 The arrows are dashed, considering their 3D projection on a 2D figure.
 (B) Ov-soxB1, Ov-ngn, and Ov-ascl1 are all expressed at high level in the lateral lips.
 In this structure as well, proliferating cells (Ov-pcna expressing or PH3 positive) are abundant.
 They mostly colocalize with Ov-ascl1 expressing cells that potentially also express Ov-soxB1.
 Our data suggest the onset of differentiation in the transition zones, with low-level expression of Ov-ngn, high-level expression of Ov-neuroD and, low-level expression of Ov-elav.
 We suggest that the induction of Ov-neuroD expression is guided by Ov-ngn and that differentiating cells express Ov-neuroD before Ov-elav.
 Once arrived in the central brain, neurons start forming synapses (Ov-syt expression, presence of acetylated alpha-tubulin).
 (C) Evolutionary comparative expression mapping based on a generalized neural specification and differentiation sequence.
 See main text for details and references. *Note that the depicted cell types are a generalized state, and that certain phyla/subphyla/classes might lack one or more progenitor types. ar, arm; ATZ, anterior transition zone; DN, differentiated neuron; es, esophagus; ey, eye; fu, funnel; LL, lateral lips; NE, neurectodermal cell; NN, newborn neuron; NnPC, neuronal progenitor cell; NPC, neural progenitor cell; OL, optic lobe; PTZ, posterior transition zone; SEM, supraesophageal mass; si, sinus ophthalmicus; SUB, subesophageal mass; y, yolk.

-## Spatial patterning of the lateral lips and long-distance migration to the central brain
+### Spatial patterning of the lateral lips and long-distance migration to the central brain

 The lateral lips harbor proliferating cells with a signature of neural progenitors, while mature neurons are found in the cords.
 The overt absence of proliferative cells in the developing brain in an organism with such a big and centralized CNS is striking, but not uncommon for mollusks.
 Mitosis in the Aplysia CNS is infrequent from early embryogenesis to adulthood (Jacob, 1984).
 Compared to other invertebrates with large brains such as insects, however, this seems to be a rather unique strategy.
 The developing optic lobe in Drosophila for example has dividing neuroblasts in two main proliferation centers inside the lobe.
 These neuroblasts had previously invaginated from the neuroepithelium and start dividing only when in the brain (Álvarez and Díaz-Benjumea, 2018; Apitz and Salecker, 2015; Green et al., 1993; Hofbauer and Campos-Ortega, 1990; Walsh and Doe, 2017).
 The physical disconnection between the neural stem cells and their progeny in octopus suggests that secondary progenitor cells or neurons migrate towards the central brain where they integrate.